ja-k-e/social/README.md

 ### stream.json

 For `stream.json` the only important value is a `time` value.
 This way posts can be ordered when streams are combined into a feed.
 For that, use a millisecond epoch.
-You can get that by running `Date.now()` in a JavaScript console, or using a tool like [this pen](https://codepen.io/jakealbaugh/full/dyJBjRL/81da056bf8cd9eaf0d58ca37f0bc78c7).
+You can get that by running `Date.now()` in a JavaScript console, or using a tool like [this pen](https://codepen.io/jakealbaugh/full/dyJBjRL) which provides templates.
 The number should be 13 digits long and in the JSON as numbers (not strings).

 Currently, I am proposing something like this for a basic stream that supports text, image, and link posts: